identify202020/did-method/did_kr_method.md

 ### Abstract

-KR.identifying network is a decentralized network system for Self-Sovereign identity and Verifiable credential.
+KR.identifying network is a decentralized network system for Self-Sovereign Identity and Verifiable Credential.
-The system is operated by a korea government(Ministry of the Interior and Safety, korea) It can replace a legacy centralized credential id system that with trusted blockchain node.
+The system is operated by the Korean government(Ministry of the Interior and Safety, Korea) It can replace a legacy centralized credential id system with a trusted blockchain node.

-In the KR.identifying system , a government employee ID cards will be issued by default and various types of identification cards are issued depending on future use.
+In the KR.identifying system, the government employee ID cards will be issued by default and various types of identification cards are issued depending on future use.
 Decentralized Identifiers (DIDs) are used as unique identifiers for identification cards.
 DIDs can also obtain public key information for secure information exchange between users.